Safety-Critical Control via Recurrent Tracking Functions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We developed a recurrence-based framework for layered safety-critical control of high-order nonlinear systems.
-By introducing Recurrent Tracking Functions (RTFs), we relax the strict Lyapunov tracking requirement to finite-time recurrence, accommodating transient deviations while preserving safety.
-Critically, any norm of an exponentially stable tracking error can serve as an RTF, providing a certificate that is applicable to general nonlinear systems.
-We prove that augmenting RoM-based CBFs with RTFs yields recurrent CBFs of the form $h_V(z, \dot{e})= -V(z, \dot{e})+\alpha_e h(z)$, which guarantee safety for all initial conditions in $S_V=\{h_V\ge 0\}$.
-The condition $\beta > \alpha$ ensures that tracking errors converge faster than the system approaches safety boundaries, maintaining $h(z(t)) \geq 0$ despite the recurrent nature of $h_V$.
-Numerical simulations validate our theoretical results.
-Future work will leverage recent advances in data-driven verification of recurrent sets~\cite{sspm2025tac,sbm2022cdc} to develop learning-based methods for RTF construction directly from trajectory data, eliminating the need for explicit construction of tracking functions.
-Additionally, experimental validation on physical robotic platforms remains an important next step.
+By introducing Recurrent Tracking Functions (RTFs), we relax the classical Lyapunov-based tracking requirement to a finite-time recurrence condition, thereby allowing transient deviations while still preserving safety.
+In particular, any norm of an exponentially stable tracking error can serve as an RTF, yielding a certificate applicable to general nonlinear systems.
+We showed that augmenting RoM-based CBFs with RTFs leads to recurrent CBFs of the form $h_V(z, \dot{e}) = -V(z, \dot{e}) + \alpha_e h(z)$, which guarantee safety for all initial conditions in $S_V = \{h_V \ge 0\}$.
+The condition $\beta > \alpha$ ensures that the tracking error converges faster than the system approaches the safety boundary, thereby maintaining $h(z_{\cl}(t)) \ge 0, \forall t \ge 0,$ despite the recurrent nature of $h_V$.
+Numerical simulations further validate the theoretical results.

+Future work will build on recent advances in data-driven verification of recurrent sets~\cite{siegelmann2025data,sbm2022cdc} to develop learning-based approaches for constructing RTFs directly from trajectory data, eliminating the need for explicit tracking function design.
+Experimental validation on physical robotic platforms also remains an important direction for future research.